GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 SENDGRID_API_KEY=
 ```

-The `request_email_verification_token()` method contacts Twilio Verify to request for a verification token.
+The `request_email_verification_token()` method contacts Twilio Verify to request a verification token.
 A user's email is passed as an argument so that the email can be sent to their inbox.

 The request process is handled by the `index()` view function as seen below: